 The focus is on changes to structures, adjustments in rates , and better living standards.
 These reforms aim to make rates simpler, reduce disputes, fix inverted duty structures, and improve the ease of doing business.

 The new GST regime, GST 2.0, intends to simplify the tax structure by decreasing the slabs and changing rates.
-Industry experts expect significant changes that could lower the price of necessary goods, decrease insurance premiums, and shift high-consumption goods into lower tax brackets.
-Nearly 90% of items in the current 28% slab potentially may be moved to the 18% slab.
-Almost 99% of the items in the 12% slab are expected to move to the 5% slab.
+Significant changes are announced at the 56th GST Council meeting lowering the price of necessary goods, decreasing insurance premiums, and shift high-consumption goods into lower tax brackets.
+GST rate cuts on 200 items will happen from 22nd September 2025.
+90% of items in the current 28% slab are moved to the 18% slab.
+Almost 99% of the items in the 12% slab are moved to the 5% slab.

 On August 15th, 2025, Prime Minister Modi announced upcoming GST reforms.
 Modi promised reduced rates before Diwali of 2025.
-The government wants to move to a simplified tax framework of 5% and 18% with the removal of the current 12% and 28% tax rates.
-The GST Council, led by the finance minister and including state finance ministers will gather by October 2025 to implement these changes.
-GST 2.0 will be expected and rolled out by Diwali of 2025.
+The government, through the GST Council, moved to a simplified tax framework of 5% and 18% with the removal of the current 12% and 28% tax rates from 22nd September 2025, after CBIC notifications come out.
+Except GST on tobacco and its products, GST rate changes on the rest will be implemented from 22nd September 2025.

 The proposed next-gen GST reforms do more than just cut rates.
 They are expected to create a significant economic impact.
 By fixing inverted tax structures, these reforms will free up working capital, improve manufacturing competitiveness, and support Atmanirbhar Bharat goals.
 For MSMEs, simpler compliance and lower rates will cut costs, encourage the formalisation of the unorganised sector, and expand the tax base.